Quplet/Qu-Enchantments/readme.md

 If you want to use this mod for a modpack, I've put in some features to allow for more compatibility between the functionality of my mod and others that add enchantments.

-Corrupted Enchantments are sorted by categories based on their effect.
+Corrupted enchantments are sorted by categories based on their effect.
 Right now there are only two that do anything:
-Damage and Aspect.
+`Damage` and `Aspect`.
 Walker also exists, but currently has no corrupted enchantments for it.
+(Coming soon)

 You can add or edit what enchantments fall under which category by changing the .json files in `data/qu-enchantments/tags/enchantment/`.

 ## License

 I haven't really set up anything.
-You can consider this under the Creative Commons 1.0 License.
 If you have any reason to distribute this mod, go ahead.
-All I would request is to credit me somewhere.
+All I would request is to credit me and link back to this github page.